-These issues belong to known vulnerability classes but are novel in the context of e-scooters.
-They stem from design flaws in Xiaomi proprietary protocols, independent of specific hardware or implementation details.
-As a result, our \vulns\ vulnerabilities impact the entire Xiaomi ecosystem, potentially affecting other Xiaomi devices using a similar BCTRL and UART bus.
+These issues stem from \emph{design flaws} in Xiaomi's firmware protection mechanisms and proprietary protocols and are independent from the hardware and software implementation details of the e-scooters.
+As a result, our vulnerabilities impact all M365 and Mi3 e-scooters and other e-scooters using the same vulnerable internals.